Which of the following best describes the difference between univ... | Study Prep in Pearson+

 1

 Step 1: Understand the definition of univariate data.
-Univariate data consists of observations on a single variable.
-This means each data point represents one characteristic or measurement for each subject or unit.
+Univariate data involves observations on a single variable.
+This means each data point corresponds to one characteristic or measurement.

 Step 2: Understand the definition of bivariate data.
-Bivariate data consists of observations on two variables for each subject or unit.
-This allows us to study the relationship or association between these two variables.
+Bivariate data involves observations on two variables for each subject or case, allowing us to study the relationship between these two variables.

-Step 3: Analyze the options given in the problem.
-The first option incorrectly associates univariate data only with probability distributions and bivariate data only with hypothesis testing, which is not accurate.
+Step 3: Recognize the types of graphs typically used.
+Univariate data is often represented using histograms, bar charts, or boxplots, which summarize the distribution of one variable.

-Step 4: The second option incorrectly states that univariate data requires two samples and bivariate data requires only one sample, which confuses the concept of variables with samples.
+Step 4: Recognize that bivariate data is often visualized using scatterplots, which show how two variables relate to each other for each observation.

 Watch next